 2. Download the latest version of your desktop browser directly.
 To visit your browser's download page, click the name of your browser below:

-We recommend following any browser security policies established by your institution, especially if you are using Canvas on a computer provided by your institution.
-You may want to use Canvas in an alternative browser instead.
+To ensure browser security, follow all browser security policies established by your institution, especially if you are using Instructure products on a computer provided by your institution.

 Google Chrome verifies that the website content you view is transmitted securely.
-If you visit a page in your Canvas course that is linked to insecure content, Chrome will display a shield icon in the browser address bar.
+If you visit a page in your Instructure product that is linked to insecure content, Chrome displays a shield icon in the browser address bar .

 Chrome Media Permissions

 Chrome has its own media permission within the browser.
-To use your computer camera and microphone within any Canvas feature, you will have to approve two permissions:
+To use your computer camera and microphone within any Instructure product feature, allow access to Instructure products via Chrome's media permission settings.
+This prompt appears just below the address bar .
+To allow access, click the Allow button .

 You can choose to override the security restriction and display the content anyway by clicking the lock with a warning icon, clicking the arrow to expand your options , and selecting the Disable protection for now button .